 How to Secure Your WordPress Site – The Complete Guide

 WordPress is one of the most popular website platforms in the world, powering over 40% of all websites.
-However, its widespread use also makes it a prime target for security threats.
+However, its widespread use also makes it a prime target for security threats, hacking attacks, malware breaches, and any other cyber data breach.
+Therefore, though it is a reliable platform, several vulnerabilities are generated from outdated or weakly-configured plugins with weak passwords.

-In this blog, we will explore the various security concerns surrounding WordPress and discuss best practices for keeping your WordPress site safe and secure.
+In this blog, we will explore the various security concerns surrounding WordPress and discuss best practices to secure your WordPress site.

 Tips to Secure Your WordPress Site